hendriagustino/MVZ-frontend-test/README.md

-# sikawan - frontend
+# Reddit Clone - Frontend

-**Sikawan** is an app that allows for 3 main actors ( **Parents** of the students, **School**, and **Department of Education**) to :
+**Reddit Clone** is an app that enable users to :
-- School / teachers submitting student presence data
-- School / teachers submitting student score
-- Parent checking student's score and presence data
-- Department of Education (DOE) to know list of complaints submitted from parents for school

-This application is limited to only the 3 main actors mentioned above.
+- Allow user to submit topics with a max of 255 characters
+- Allow users to contribute topics and upvote or downvote these topics

 ## REQUIREMENTS